housecurve/housecurve.github.io/MANUAL.md

 Smoothing can be applied to measurements to make it easier to see trends.
 The selection is applied to all measurements and the selected overlay.
 To remove smoothing, select None.

 #### Coherence Blanking
-Coherence blanking hides regions of the measurement, or overlay, that are [low quality](/HOWTO.md#measurement-quality) and should not be used for tuning.
+Coherence blanking hides portions of the measurement that are [low quality](/HOWTO.md#measurement-quality) and should not be used for tuning.

 Blanking occurs wherever the measurement falls below the selected signal to noise ratio (blanking threshold).
 To disable blanking, select Off.